 Iwo Jima Monument

-The goals were to reverse deterioration of the sculpture caused by severe cracking of the concrete from corrosion of internal rebar due to continuous ingress of water, dissolution of the clay core, and the application of impermeable and inflexible coatings preventing the escape of moisture from the saturated construction.
-Work entailed removal of all coatings and previous repairs, partial disassembly of the sculpture sections, excavation of saturated and failed core material, corrosion mitigation and replacement of failed rebar, application of a corrosion inhibitor, re-construction of the original concrete sections, crack and surface repair, repair of the flagpole, and an application of a new coating system appropriate for concrete.
+The consequent work entailed removing of coatings and previous repairs, partial disassembly of the sculpture sections, excavation of saturated and failed core material, corrosion mitigation and replacement of failed rebar, application of a corrosion inhibitor, re-construction of the original concrete sections, crack and surface repair, repair of the flagpole, and an application of a new coating system appropriate for concrete.
 All stages were thoroughly documented and maintenance recommendations were provided to the client.
+The monument was restored in 2016 after six months of repair and conservation treatments.